 Difference #1: Training

-There is no official training required to apply to become a marriage commissioner and no experience is expected/required.
-By contrast, most officiants do complete training and education to prepare for their work.
+There is no official training required to apply to become a marriage commissioner and no experience is expected or required.
+By contrast, most wedding officiants do complete training and education to prepare for their work.
 At Young Hip & Married, many of our officiants have attended seminary or trained in public speaking.
-In addition, all of our officiants go through our specific Young Hip & Married training to ensure each and every couple is given the best experience possible.
+In addition, all of our wedding officiants go through our specific Young Hip & Married training to ensure each and every couple is given the best ceremony experience possible.

 Marriage commissioners in BC work from an approved ceremony script written by the government with mandatory statements that they are required to say.
 While some commissioners allow for their couples to edit the ceremony script or choose from other approved scripts, this isn’t always the case.
 As well, marriage commissioners are not permitted to include religion in their ceremonies.

-With our custom ceremony package, the Custom & Creative Ceremony, a unique ceremony is written for the specific couple.
+Wedding officiants, on the other hand, have a lot more flexibility to write personalized wedding ceremony scripts.
+With Young Hip & Married’s custom ceremony package, the Custom & Creative Ceremony, a unique ceremony is written for the specific couple.
 The couple is also given full access to the ceremony script and able to ask for an unlimited number of edits and revisions.
 Officiants are able to rewrite, advise and provide options to arrive at the perfect ceremony for their couple.

 For example, if a Custom & Creative Ceremony couple wants to create a feminist ceremony with inclusive and empowered language, their officiant can write that for them.
-If they want to include religion or cultural aspects into their ceremony, an officiant can do that.
-If they’re planning a samesex, multi-faith, second wedding with a handfasting ritual and readings by their children, their officiant is so excited to help them bring that to life.
+If they want to include religion or cultural aspects into their ceremony, like a wedding prayer or glass smashing, an officiant can do that.
+If they’re planning a same-sex, multi-faith, second wedding with a handfasting ritual and readings by their children, their wedding officiant is so excited to help them bring that to life.
 It’s all about creating a ceremony that is unique to the couple!

-For our elopements, we’re committed to creating an intimate ceremony that is meaningful to our couples.
+For Young Hip & Married’s elopements, we’re committed to creating an intimate ceremony that is meaningful to our couples.
 We’ll happily hike up a mountain, go to a Canucks game or jump in a helicopter to get you married in your own unique style.